Alex-Kent/tile_writer/README.md

 *   Doesn't always clip the rendering to the specified area of interest.
    At lower zoom levels tiles will be rendered that are not within the area of interest.
+*   Might not work under QGIS 3.x.
+   This program has been tested under QGIS 2.x.
+Reports indicate that it does not function on the 3.x series.

 Comments are welcome, you can email SLIPPYsoftware@alephnull.net (remove the type of map to get the real address).